Traffic encryption (HTTPS)

+Do not include www in the URL (e.g. not ).
+Security certificates (used to identify and authenticate websites) are provided free of charge to all Wild Apricot domains.
 If you want, you can automatically redirect visitors to your website to the secure URL.
 For more information, see Traffic encryption options (below).

-What if I use a different domain?
+What if I use a different free domain?

 Accounts that use other free domains (such as camp7.org and memberlodge.org) are provided an additional wildapricot.org domain that can be accessed using a secure https URL.
 You can use the secure Wild Apricot domain in addition to your regular website address, or you can switch your website to the wildapricot.org domain.
 For instructions on switching, see Domain name management.